maniospas/pygrank/docs/userguide/preprocessing.md

 ```

+## Caching

 In all cases, adjacency matrix normalization involves the
 computationally intensive operation of converting the graph
 into a scipy sparse matrix each time node
 ranking algorithms are called. `pygrank`
-provides a way to avoid recomputing the normalization
+provides a way to cache the normalization
 during large-scale experiments by the same algorithm for
 the same graphs by passing an argument `assume_immutability=True`
-to the algorithms's constructor, which indicates that
+to the algorithm's constructor.
+This indicates that
-the the graph does not change between runs of the algorithm
+the the graph will not change between runs of the algorithm
-and hence computes the normalization only once for each given
+and hence computes the normalization only once.
-graph, a process known as hashing.
+The hashing mechanism that distinguishes if computations
-Hashing only uses the Python object's hash method,
+already took place uses Python's object hash method,
-so a different instance of the same graph will recompute the
+so a different instance of the same graph (that is, a copy)
-normalization if it points at a different memory location.
+will recompute the normalization.

 !!! warning
     Do not alter graph objects after passing them to
     calls of node ranking algorithms for the first time
     if you set `assume_immutability=True`.
 If altering the
-    graph is necessary midway through your code, create a copy
+    graph is necessary midway through your code, create a copy,
-    instance, for example with one of *networkx*'s in-built methods and
+    for example with one of *networkx*'s in-built methods.
-    edit that one.

-Hashing the outcome of graph normalization to
+Caching the outcome of graph normalization to
 speed up multiple calls to the same graph can be achieved
-as per the following code:
+with the following code:

 ```python
 import pygrank as pg